| |

 Transcript Guidance / Next Steps

-• Record GPAs by year and cumulative total.
-Many families list weighted and unweighted GPA at the bottom of each transcript page.
+• Record GPA by year and as a cumulative total.
+Many families include both weighted and unweighted GPA at the bottom of the transcript.

-• Assign credits consistently.
-A full-year high school course = 1 credit; a semester course = 0.5 credits; 3–4 college credits = 1 high school credit.
+• Assign credits consistently (1.0 for a full year, 0.5 for a semester, and 3–4 college credits = 1 high school credit).

-When your GPA is calculated, you can use it to update your transcript, prepare counselor forms for the Common App, or apply for scholarships that require GPA reporting.
+Once your GPA is calculated, you can use it to update your transcript, complete Common App forms, or apply for scholarships.

 More Homeschool Help